-We conducted extensive experiments to evaluate \tool{}, leveraging both the original dataset \bench{} and the generated benchmark \augbench{} to assess the logical reasoning capabilities of LLMs.
-In terms of generation quality, \tool{} produces subtle, high-quality fallacious statements comparable to human-written Reddit posts, significantly outperforming two baselines: direct LLM-based generation and indirect generation via LLM-produced Prolog rules.
-To assess LLM reasoning, we designed two evaluation tasks using both datasets: one for detecting the presence of logical fallacies, and another for categorizing them into specific types.
-In the detection task, reasoning models often underperform due to overanalysis, resulting in high false positive rates and lower F1 scores.
-In contrast, they generally excel in categorization.
-Among all models, the GPT series strikes a strong balance in performance across both tasks.
+\tool{} produces high-quality, subtly fallacious statements comparable to human-written posts, outperforming two baselines: direct LLM generation and LLM-generated Prolog.
+We assess LLMs on fallacy detection and categorization.
+In the detection task, reasoning models tend to underperform due to overanalysis, leading to high FPR and lower F1 scores, while they generally excel at categorization.